-Thickstun authors a tri-annual column, “It’s All Your Business,” for American Music Teacher.
+Thickstun authors a tri-annual business column for American Music Teacher.
 Her articles have also appeared in Keyboard Companion and Clavier Companion.
 She has presented business and pedagogy sessions at local, state and national conferences.

 Thickstun has been active in Indiana MTA as state president, trustee chair, and various state and local positions.
 She received the Distinguished Service Award in 2002 and the Teacher of the Year award in 2008.

 As founding director of the Butler Community Arts School, Thickstun provides leadership and vision.
 Serving more than 2,000 children through private lessons, group classes and camps, instruction is provided by more than 100 Butler University students that she mentors in professional teaching practices.
 Thickstun has developed a network of community partners to provide access to the arts for innercity youth.
 To fund outreach classes, Thickstun has written and received grants for more than $100,000 annually for the past eight years.

 “I believe that everyone should have the opportunity to experience the arts in meaningful ways.
 MTNA programs enlighten and challenge our members, as well as students, colleagues, and communities.
 MTNA has played a vital role in my own professional development.
 I pledge to bring my passion, integrity, and work ethic to the position of MTNA President-elect.
 I am honored to be nominated and will strive to maintain high quality programs while developing new ideas that engage and transform,” she says.